Pepper Keenan: Corrosion of Conformity

 Keenan joined Corrosion of Conformity in 1989.
 Corrosion of Conformity released their third album, Blind, with Keenan on rhythm guitar.
 After Karl Agell and Phil Swisher left the band (Swisher being replaced by original bassist Mike Dean), Keenan took over on vocals and guitar.
-Corrosion of Conformity have since released the albums Deliverance, Wiseblood, America's Volume Dealer, In the Arms of God, and No Cross No Crown, as well as the live release Live Volume.
+Corrosion of Conformity have since released the albums Deliverance, Wiseblood, America's Volume Dealer, In the Arms of God, No Cross No Crown and Good God / Baad Man, as well as the live release Live Volume.

 From 2006 to 2010, Corrosion of Conformity was on hiatus.
 The band later reunited and recorded two albums without Keenan, however, he rejoined the group in 2015 and they performed their first show with the reunited Deliverance-era lineup of Keenan, Woody Weatherman, Mike Dean, and Reed Mullin in March 2015 in Manchester, England.
 Their first U.S. tour with the reunited lineup, supporting Clutch, was announced in July 2015.
 No Cross No Crown, the bands latest album to date, was released in 2018 and features Keenan on vocals and guitar.